 A fantastical, wordless voyage through subterranean mazes

 In this wordless classic, special emphasis is placed on the power of gesture.
-Minimalism allows Ralph to be playful with form–Cave~In’s use of color and crosshatching speak much more clearly to narrative shifts than they could in a more conventional text, and the use of different panel shapes and sizes transform the rhythm and pacing of the story.
-Cave~In is an all-ages adventure story, jam-packed with monsters, bats, and all manner of unimaginable underground mystery.
+Minimalism allows Ralph to be playful with form— Cave In's use of color and crosshatching speaks much more clearly to narrative shifts than is possible in a more conventional text, and the use of different panel shapes and sizes transform the rhythm and pacing of the story.
+Cave In is an allages adventure story, jam-packed with monsters, bats, and all manner of unimaginable underground mystery.